univas/2016-si6-exercises/README.md

-List of Exercises
+# List of exercises to be prepared to our first exam

-    1) Factorial
+1. Calculate factorial from a given number
-    2) BMI
+2. Calculate BMI
-    3) Fahreiheit to Celsius
+3. Convert Fahreiheit to Celsius
-    4) Miles to Kilometers
+4. Convert Miles to Kilometers